decarv/gsoc24/README.md

 **GitHub:** [decarv](https://github.com/decarv)<br>
 **Languages:** Portuguese, English<br>
 **Country:** Brazil (GMT -03:00)<br>
 **Who Am I:** I earned a Bachelor's degree in Computer Science from the University of São Paulo (2020 - 2023) and currently work as a Backend Software Engineer at a medium-scale Investment Fund.
-Throughout my bachelor's program, I did bunch of different stuff, from algorithms and data structures, to systems engineering, to machine learning theory and applications, computer vision, computer graphics and application development and benchmarking.
-Nevertheless, the things that live in my heart are systems engineering, performance-oriented development and computer graphics, which are things I rarely have the opportunity to do.
-Therefore, I see contributing to open-source as a great way to stay close to what makes me happy in software engineering and, of course, to be able to provide good software for free to other humans.
+Throughout my bachelor's program, I worked on many different things, from algorithms and data structures, to systems engineering, to machine learning theory and applications, computer vision, computer graphics and application development and benchmarking.
+However, the things that are closest to my heart are systems engineering, performance-oriented development and computer graphics, which are things I rarely have the opportunity to do.
+Therefore, I see contributing to open-source as a great way to stay close to what makes me happy in software engineering and, of course, to provide good software for free to other humans.
 Specifically, my interest in pgagroal stems from its system program nature and its promise of high-performance.
-My main objective with this project is to learn from the community and assist pgagroal in achieving unparalleled performance among connection pools.<br>
+My main goal with this project is to learn from the community and assist pgagroal in achieving unparalleled performance among connection poolers.<br>
 **Contributions:** [#408](https://github.com/agroal/pgagroal/pull/408), [#411](https://github.com/agroal/pgagroal/pull/411), [#427](https://github.com/agroal/pgagroal/pull/427), [#431](https://github.com/agroal/pgagroal/pull/431)<br>

 ## 1. Synopsis

-The project consists of replacing the I/O Layer of pgagroal, today highly dependant on libev library, for a pgagroal's own implementation of this I/O Layer.
+The project consists of replacing the I/O Layer of pgagroal, today highly dependent on the libev library, for a pgagroal's own implementation.
 The so called I/O Layer is an event loop abstracted by libev.

-The motivation behind this project is because libev is not being maintained any longer.
-Therefore pgagroal needs an efficient (i.e. maintainable, reliable, fast, lightweight, secure and scalable) implementation of an event loop that can be maintained by the pgagroal community.
+The motivation behind this project is the fact that libev is no longer being maintained.
+Therefore pgagroal needs an efficient (i.e. maintainable, reliable, fast, lightweight, secure, and scalable) implementation of an event loop that can be maintained by the pgagroal community.

-Currently, pgagroal depends on libev to (a) watch for incomming read/write requests from its connections in a non-blocking fashion; (b) launch timer events; and (c) watch signals.
+Currently, pgagroal depends on libev to (a) watch for incoming read/write requests from its connections in a non-blocking fashion; (b) launch timer events; and (c) watch signals.

-In Linux, these functionalities may be optimally achieved by using io_uring (introduced in Linux kernel 5.1). io_uring is a communication channel between a system's application and the kernel by providing an interface to receive notifications when I/O is possible on file descriptors. io_uring is accessible to system applications through liburing, which is a library that contains helpers for setup of io_uring.
-A successful Linux implementation of an efficient event loop for pgagroal necessarilly utilizes io_uring -- as well as other Linux I/O interfaces (e.g. stdio) -- for efficient I/O. For cases where io_uring may fall short, Linux has other options that may replace it, such as epoll.
+In Linux, these functionalities may be optimally achieved by using io_uring (introduced in Linux kernel 5.1). io_uring is a communication channel between a system's application and the kernel by providing an interface to receive notifications when I/O is possible on file descriptors. io_uring is accessible to system applications through liburing, which is a library that contains helpers for the setup of io_uring.
+A successful Linux implementation of an efficient event loop for pgagroal necessarily utilizes io_uring -- as well as other Linux I/O interfaces (e.g. stdio) -- for efficient I/O.

 In FreeBSD, these functionalities may be optimally achieved by using kqueue (introduced in FreeBSD 4.1). kqueue is an event notification interface that allows monitoring of multiple file descriptors.
 Like io_uring in Linux, kqueue enables non-blocking I/O operations, but it is specifically designed to fit into the FreeBSD kernel's event-driven architecture.